-In 2015, CSX will begin to take the first delivery of Tier 4 locomotives, following the regulatory requirements set by the U.S. Environmental Protection Agency.
+In 2015, CSX began taking the first delivery of Tier 4 locomotives, following the regulatory requirements set by the U.S. Environmental Protection Agency.
 These are the most efficient locomotives currently in production; reducing nitrogen oxides and particulate emissions by at least 70 percent from Tier 3 standards.
 These locomotives are expected to improve performance and further increase fuel efficiency.

 Piloting New Technology

 CSX is committed to implementing new technology that optimizes train operations for fuel efficiency.
 CSX uses an innovative control system called Trip Optimizer to reduce fuel use by approximately 10% while enhancing safety, simplifying train handling and improving efficiency.
 The Trip Optimizer is a real-time, energy management technology that uses GPS, track grade and curvature data, and train information to identify the most fuel-efficient throttle settings for each trip as the train moves across the railroad.
-CSX has retrofitted 1,500 locomotives with Trip Optimizer, which yield an average fuel savings of 11.8 million gallons.
 In addition, methods of rail lubrication are being explored to reduce rail-to-wheel friction and increase fuel efficiency.